What is Sake?

 Types of Sake for Cooking

 You can also use cooking sake (ryorishu 料理酒).
 Cooking sake is a type of sake made especially for cooking.
 Manufacturers are required by law to add salt (2-3%) to cooking wine to make it unfit for drinking, so that shops without alcohol license can carry the products.
-Some people may not want to use cooking sake as it contains salt and other ingredients, but I think small amount of it should be okay.
-I usually use regular drinking sake.
+As it contains salt and other ingredients, I use regular drinking sake (one of 3 brands above), but I think small amount of cooking sake should be okay.

 For cooking purpose, sake can keep for two to three months, or even half a year if you store it in a cool, dark place.